Media Relations

 At Avaans, we use emerging trends, hard data, and emotional intelligence to create compelling consumer PR campaigns for brands.

 Our PR sprint program is all about fast-moving tactics and fast results, specifically for consumer brands who want product-focused PR.
-Contact us today, and let’s talk about goals, metrics, and media coverage.
+Contact us today; we’re consumer PR experts, and let’s talk about goals, metrics, and media coverage.

 Consumers no longer prefer brands that incorporate environmental initiatives – they demand it.
 It is no longer a novel feature reserved for what was once labeled ‘eco’ brands but is widely expected from consumers regardless of the industry.
 Still, there is additional pressure on consumer brands within the health, lifestyle, pharma, skin, and wellness sectors to prioritize sustainable, social, and environmentally conscious practices.
 So it’s important to know the difference between purpose-driven PR vs greenwashing.